 From the same girl who loved to “sign” and had befriended my 5 year old.
 Initially they asked if she could swim with her on the other side of the rope in the deeper end.
 When I said no, she then approached MY MOM to ask HER if they could go.
 Maybe she thought she didn’t sign it clearly enough for Deaf Mom so Hearing Grandma would surely override.
 Sorry sista.

-From the probably 7 year old little karate shit with the mohawk who was using one of the balls we brought and so graciously shared with the other kids to bounce off my 2 year old’s head who gleefully swam by, babbling.
+From the probably 7 year old little karate shit with the mohawk who was using one of the balls we brought and so graciously shared with the other kids and then bounce off my 2 year old’s head who gleefully swam by, babbling.
 I moved in closer at that point to step in, when the kid turns to me and asks me something while laughing and pointing to my son.
 With no clue what he could be referring to, I smiled at first, but being 7 he was saying something specific about my son in front of a bunch of kids, and I didn’t want to bluff so I informed him I was deaf in a firm, pleasant way while making my way past him.
 He then proceeded to swim around trying to get other kids to “talk to her because she can’t hear”.
 Oooohh.
 Always mindful my children are watching me, I do try to be as graceful as I can.
 I simply went back over to him smiling, removed our ball from his hands and said, “You’re so funny.
 I’ll take my ball back now.”
 HA HA!
 Get your own ball, kid.

 With these few exceptions, most people are mindful of their social graces.
 You just never know when you’ll get a weird question from someone, or kids are just experiencing their first encounter with a deaf person.
 The only thing you can control is your own reaction, really.
 Over time, I’ve learned with practice I can handle most social hiccups, even though you’ll never be prepared for everything.